If we live by the Spirit, let us also walk by the Spirit. Galatians 5:25

 They shall declare the work of God,

-10 The righteous shall be glad in God,
+10 The righteous shall be glad in the Lord,

 All the upright in heart shall praise him!

-23 Buy the truth, and don’t sell it.
+23 Buy the truth and do not sell it.

 Get wisdom, discipline, and understanding.